What the One Big Beautiful Bill Act means for charitable giving

 5. Higher SALT deduction cap (with limits)

-What this means for you: If your income is below $500,000, the higher cap may help you increase your itemized deductions and potentially boost the value of your charitable deductions.
+What this means for you: If you're under the income limit, the higher cap may help you increase your itemized deductions and the tax benefit of your giving.

 Moves to consider:

-• Leverage the cap: Use the expanded deduction to unlock additional tax savings.
-If you're charitably inclined, talk with your financial and tax advisors to see if charitable donations could help increase your deductions.
+• Leverage the cap: If giving is important to you, talk with your financial and tax advisors to see if charitable donations could boost your overall deductions.

 What you can do next

-With the OBBBA in place, now is the time to optimize your giving strategy for year-end 2025 and beyond.
+With the OBBBA and 2026 IRS adjustments in place, now is the time to optimize your giving strategy for 2026 and beyond.

 • Review your overall financial plan and see how charitable giving fits into it.